uncenter/xdirs/README.md

 ## Output

-With `XDG_*` environment variables defined, the output would look like this.
-The same applies on Windows, but the paths defined in the environment variables would presumably different for the Windows file system.
+With `XDG_*` environment variables defined, the output paths respect those environment variables.
+The example below is what a user might define for macOS, and the same applies on Windows but the paths defined in the environment variables likely be different.

 ```ts
 process.env['XDG_CONFIG_HOME'] = '/Users/USERNAME/.config';